-where in the last equality we have used that $\gamma$ is contractible so $\int_\gamma x' d s=0$.
-Thus, the sign of the Lyapunov exponent coincides with the sign of the trace at the equilibria if $\alpha$ is not small.
-This regime corresponds to parameters outside a $\delta$-neighbourhood of $(S,1)$ if $K$ in $\delta$ is big enough.
-We can conclude that there cannot exist cpos in this regime, as they would have the same attracting/repelling nature as the node and would give rise to impossible phase portraits.
+In conclusion, the sign of the Lyapunov exponent coincides with the sign of the trace at the equilibria.
+We can deduce then that there cannot exist cpos in this regime, as they would have the same attracting/repelling nature as the node and would give rise to impossible phase portraits.
 Essentially the same argument shows that there are no chc either.